 "Czech Panelaks are Disappearing, But the Housing Estates Remain" (co-author with Eva Spackova, VSB-Technical University), Architektura & urbanizmus, vol. 46, no. 3-4 (2012): 288-301.

 "Zlin and the Invention of the Panel Building."
 In Company Towns of the Bata Concern.
 Martin Jemelka and Ondrej Sevecek, eds.
-Prague: Academy of Sciences, forthcoming.
+Prague: Academy of Sciences, 2014.

 "Communism and Its Legacies: Architecture in Eastern Europe and the Former Soviet Union" in Elie Haddad and David Rifkind, eds.
 A Critical History of Contemporary Architecture, 1960-2010.
-London; New York: Ashgate, forthcoming.
+London; New York: Ashgate, 2014.

 Articles, Book Chapters & Proceedings